-Relational vs state transition databases: how they compare
+Relational vs event-native databases: how they compare

 These distinct models offer unique approaches to handling data, but what sets them apart?
 How can they synergize to help you get more from your data?
 Let’s explore.